sreesreejuks/fabric-patterns/patterns/book/README.md

 ### 6. **Similar Books** 📚
 - A curated list of up to 10 books related to the input by theme, genre, or ideas.
 - Includes the **title**, **author**, and **publication date** for each book.

+### 7. **Book Critics and Ratings** ⭐
+- A comprehensive overview of the book’s reception, including:
+  - Reviews or quotes from professional critics (if available).
+  - Awards, nominations, or other accolades.
+  - Aggregate ratings from platforms such as Goodreads or Amazon (if applicable).

+### 8. **About the Author** 🖋️
+- A brief biography of the author, covering:
+  - Key details about their life and career.
+  - Major themes or elements of their writing style.
+  - Other notable works.
+  - Awards or recognitions received.